graplen/xkp/README.md

 # rzy-panel
 **Rzy Panel** is an **user panel** for your programs developed on top of [PHP]

+**NOTE: I made the php part only, not the HTML and css.

 ### Important
 - **You are not allowed to rename it and call it your own**
 - **You are not allowed to modify the repository and re-release it, you can only fork it**